HEL-3950 Master's Thesis in Public Health - 30 ECTS

 - be able to formulate hypotheses

 Individual academic supervision during the fourth semester is mandatory for all students.
-The Department of Community Medicine arranges three obligatory, collective half-day seminars.
+The Department of Community Medicine arranges obligatory, collective full-day seminars in each semester.

-First semester: Seminar on thesis Topics: The students get an introduction about important milestones in the work towards a complete master thesis, and about further available general information in the online learning management system.
-There will be given a thorough review on available databases for empiric study at ISM, such as the Tromsø Study, The Norwegian Women and Cancer study, NOWAC, The Fit Future Study and more.
-Another important topic is how to perform good literature searches, use of references, rules for research ethics, and necessary applications for different permissions and approvals.
+First semester: Seminar on thesis topics: The students get an introduction about important milestones in the work towards a complete master thesis, and about further available general information in the online learning management system.
+There will be given a thorough review on available databases for empiric study at ISM, such as the Tromsø Study, The Norwegian Women and Cancer study (NOWAC), The Fit Future Study and more.
+Other important topics are how to perform good literature searches, use of references, rules for research ethics, avoiding plagiarism, and necessary applications for different permissions and approvals.
 The students will be challenged to develop an idea for their master thesis topic and a candidate to supervise their work.

 In the fourth semester, students will finish up the work on the master thesis.

 The Department of Community Medicine may alter the topics and content of the master thesis seminars if specific issues towards the learning outcome or thesis progress of the students are identified.

 Assessment Scope: The thesis has a workload equivalent to 30 ECTS.
 The length of the thesis will depend on the topic and form, but should normally be between 30 and 60 pages, including references and notes.
 Two students may collaborate on a task, but it must be applied for in advance.
 Students must describe each individual's effort, and length of such a task should be 80 to 100 pages.
 Scripture should have font size 12, spacing 1.5, or the template for Master thesis available at https://uit.no/studenter/oppgaveskriving should be used.
 The first page shall state the title, student name, supervisor's name, time and place, Master Public Health, Department of Community Medicine, UiT the Arctic University of Norway.